tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 share
 : An (EC)DH key share (attached to the label)

+checksum
+: First four (4) octets of the SHA-256 message digest {{RFC6234}} of the
+ESNIKeys structure starting from the first octet of "keys" to the end of the stucture.

 keys
 : The list of keys which can be used by the client to encrypt the SNI.